-During the 2010/2011 financial year the municipality received a qualification on assets.
+During the 2012/2013 financial year the municipality received a qualification on assets.
 An asset management strategy was identified to address the aforementioned.
-The strategy will involve the identification and verification of all assets, capturing of all the assets onto an integrated asset management system, maintenance of the system and the production of an asset register which is GAMAP/ GRAP compliant.
+The strategy will involve the identification and verification of all assets, capturing of all the assets onto an integrated asset management system, maintenance of the system and the production of an asset register which is GRAP compliant.
+The municipality also sourced the services of professionals, COGTA and IMESA to assist with Asset Management.